cihlab/cihlab.github.io/cxchen.md

 * I serve as a reviewer for JSSC, TCAS-1, TCAS-2, JETCAS, TVLSI and DAC.
 * I am a member of IEEE/CCF/CCAI.
+* I was a TPC member of APCCAS 2022, and a TPC-co-chair of ICAC 2023.

 [Back to CiH Home](./)